 Current fast-paced market conditions have made it impossible for rigidity and holism to take root in the tech industry.
 Particularly in software development, waterfall-styled projects are going unused after companies and developer teams have begun embracing Agile- and DevOps-inspired methodologies.

-I highly recommend reading up briefly on Agile, DevOps, and other forms of project management before jumping into this guide!
+I highly recommend reading up briefly on Agile, DevOps, and other forms of project management before jumping into this guide.
 Some of the topics discussed here are much easier to understand with prior knowledge of terms.

 Whereas Agile project management is well-documented -- there is plenty of literature on its processes, as well as case-studies and other artifacts to use as guidance -- DevOps is a different ball game.
 It is a mystery capsule that can take on different forms based on the subject.
 Although the concept of DevOps has been documented, there is much more to it than meets the eye.
 As such, this guide will focus more on the DevOps side of things.

 DevOps has two parts to it – Development and Operations.
-The synergy between these parts is similar to yin and yang in that contradicting and conflicting priorities complement each other when unified.
+The synergy between these parts is similar to yin and yang, in that contradicting and conflicting priorities complement each other when unified.

 Four processes provide clarity and insight into the world of development within DevOps.
 They are the buzz words that light up professional circles, but the devil in the details is most often ambiguous.
-The three processes are:
+The four processes are: